JuanModica/BaSP-A2022-Etapa-1/README.md

 * **Week 04** - We used CSS/Flexbox as a design model to achieve a responsive page.
 * **Week 05** - We used JavaScript to solve some exercises proposed in the course.
 * **Week 06** - We used JavaScript to manipulate the DOM and give some functionality to the elements.
+* **Week 07** - We use javascript to handle http requests with fetch.
 ## HOW TO USE

 * Go to the <a href="https://github.com/JuanModica/BaSP-A2022-Etapa-1.git" target="_blank">Repository.</a>
 * Click on Code, then on download ZIP.
 * Go to the ZIP and extract the files.
 * On Semana-04 folder open the index file in your browser.
-* Or you can follow this <a href="https://juanmodica.github.io/BaSP-A2022-Etapa-1/Semana-06/views/index.html">Link</a>.
+* Or you can follow this <a href="https://juanmodica.github.io/BaSP-A2022-Etapa-1/Semana-07/views/index.html">Link</a>.

 ## TUTORS